 It is possible that the main title of the report Anencephaly is not the name you expected.

-Infants with anencephaly are born without both a forebrain (the front part of the brain) and a cerebrum (the thinking and coordinating part of the brain).
-Often the remaining rudimentary brain tissue may be exposed, without the protective covering of either bone or skin.
-Although reflex actions such as breathing and responses to touch or sound may occur, gaining consciousness is almost invariably ruled out.
+Infants with anencephaly are born without the front part of the brain, (forebrain) and the thinking and coordinating part of the brain (cerebral hemispheres and cerebellum).
+Most of the time the remaining brain tissue may be exposed, without skull or scalp to cover and protect it.
+Although reflex actions such as breathing and responses to touch or sound may occur, gaining consciousness is not possible.
+Usually infants with anencephaly do not survive more than a few days or weeks.

 NIH/National Institute of Neurological Disorders and Stroke